In the Duquesne City School District, students’ social skills are in a class of their own

 It’s a common story in school districts across the country.
 Nationally, some 90 percent of educators say developing students’ social-emotional skills is among the most important things a school can do, affecting everything from academic performance to motivation to students’ readiness for life.
 Yet less than half of teachers have adequate time to actually teach those skills.
 A third don’t have any time at all.

 Duquesne City’s leaders are determined to rewrite the story.
-Harper, his colleagues, and Superintendent Sue Mariani are walking the walk when it comes to the skills that matter most, making social-emotional learning as core to the student experience as instruction in reading in math.
+Harper, his colleagues, and Superintendent Sue Mariani are walking the walk when it comes to the skills that matter most, making social-emotional learning as core to the student experience as instruction in reading or math.

 In fact, in Duquesne City, social-emotional learning is a class of its own — one that every aspiring Duke now gets to attend.